bryanbraun/bryanbraun.github.io/_posts/2024-11-19-unusual-git-ids.md

 gh search commits --author bryanbraun --json commit --jq ".[].commit.tree.sha" --limit 1000
 ```

-This worked but [it limited me to 1000 commits](https://github.com/cli/cli/discussions/7010) (my public total is closer to 4k).
+This worked but [it has a maximum limit of 1000 commits](https://github.com/cli/cli/discussions/7010) (my public total is closer to 4k).
 Eventually, I found a way to get them all by writing a bash script to break up my queries by year, generating one file per query, and combining the files when done:

 ```bash
 #!/bin/bash